candoizo/aavegotchi-node-lib/README.md

 # aavegotchi-lib-node 👻📦

-A Node.js package for type-safe definitions from the official Aavegotchi GraphQL endpoints!
+A Node.js package for type-safe definitions from the official Aavegotchi GraphQL endpoints.

-Clone and try the `demo/` with: `cd demo/ && yarn && yarn test`
+Clone this repo and try the `demo/` with: `cd demo/ && yarn && yarn test`

 Peek some example Javascript code in [demo/index.ts](./demo/index.ts).